corverroos/commentwrap/README.md

 # This installs the docflow binary to $GOPATH/bin/docflow
 ```

-Given a comment in a file `doc.go`
+Given a file `doc.go`
 ```
 // Package foo is a great package but writing comments in golang can be frustrating
 // since editing long comments
-// requires manual wrapping and alignement which is tedious and wastes time that could be spent elsewhere. package foo
+// requires manual wrapping and alignment which is tedious and wastes time that could be spent elsewhere. package foo
 ```